adlnet/xAPI-Spec/xAPI.md

 * Metadata MAY be provided with an identifier.
 * If metadata is provided, both name and description SHOULD be included.
-* IRIs SHOULD* be defined within a domain controlled by the [Metadata Provider](#def-metadata-provider) creating the IRI or granting permission for the IRI to be created.
+* [Metadata Providers](#def-metadata-provider) defining new IRIs SHOULD* only use IRIs they control or have permission from the controller to use.
-* Verb IRIs MUST be defined within a domain controlled by the [Metadata Provider](#def-metadata-provider) creating the IRI or granting permission for the IRI to be created.
+* [Metadata Providers](#def-metadata-provider) defining new Verb IRIs MUST only use IRIs they control or have permission from the controller to use.
 * For any of the identifier IRIs above the Metadata Provider SHOULD make a human-readable description of the intended usage accessible at the IRI.
 * For any of the identifier IRIs above the Metadata Provider SHOULD ensure that this JSON metadata available at that IRI when the IRI is requested and a Content-Type of "application/json" is requested.